 - - eCheck: from any U.S. checking account for no additional fee.

-- - Debit or Credit Card: accepted only online in PittPAY and a non-refundable 2.75% convenience fee applies.
+- - Debit or Credit Card: accepted only online in PittPAY and a non-refundable 2.75% service fee applies.

 - - International Payment-Flywire: a cost effective method for international students to pay from almost any country.